dwarvesf/brainery/hiring/open-positions/executive-assistant.md

   - assistant
 title: Executive Assistant
 date: 2023-12-15
-description: "**We are seeking a highly organized, proactive, and experienced Executive Assistant to provide support to our senior executives.
-The ideal candidate will be a strategic partner to the leadership team, ensuring efficient workflow and contributing to the overall growth of the company.**"
+description: "**The ideal candidate will be a strategic partner to the leadership team, ensuring efficient workflow and contributing to the overall growth of the company.**"
 authors:
   - nikki
   - vitran